 About TopWhops

-Search for any online course and you’ll find dozens of “reviews” that are really just affiliate promotions.
-The reviewer earns 30-50% commission if you buy through their link.
+Search for any online course and you will find dozens of “reviews” that are really just affiliate promotions.
+The reviewer earns 30 to 50 percent commission if you buy through their link.
 Their incentive is to say nice things, not honest things.

-Meanwhile, platforms like Whop host 100,000+ courses with no quality control.
+Meanwhile, platforms like Whop host over 100,000 courses with no quality control.
 Anyone can sell anything.
 That leaves buyers scrolling through TikTok ads and Reddit threads trying to figure out which courses are worth their money and which are recycled content with a nice sales page.

 We rank courses based on five measurable factors: content quality, community value, member ratings, price-to-value, and instructor track record.
 Every rating on this site uses the same rubric, and you can see exactly how we score things on our methodology page.

 We aggregate data from the platforms themselves (member counts, ratings, pricing), community feedback (Reddit, YouTube, forums), and our own analysis of free tiers and public curriculum.
-We don’t buy every course we review.
-We’re upfront about that.
+We do not buy every course we review.
+We are upfront about that.
 Our model is closer to Rotten Tomatoes (aggregating existing feedback) than Consumer Reports (testing every product ourselves).

 When we can access a course for free (many offer free tiers or trials), we do, and we label those reviews as “hands-on reviewed.”

 We earn commissions when you purchase courses through links on this site.
-We’re transparent about this because we think you deserve to know.
+We are transparent about this because we think you deserve to know.

-What we don’t do: rank courses based on commission rates.
-We’ve given low scores to courses with high affiliate payouts, and recommended free alternatives over paid courses multiple times.
-Check our free courses guide if you don’t believe us.
+What we do not do: rank courses based on commission rates.
+We have given low scores to courses with high affiliate payouts, and recommended free alternatives over paid courses multiple times.
+Check our free courses guide if you want proof.

 Our long-term play is building a site people actually trust.
-A few extra dollars from recommending a bad course isn’t worth the reputation damage.
+A few extra dollars from recommending a bad course is not worth the reputation damage.

-We started with Whop because it’s the largest course marketplace with the least independent review coverage.
+We started with Whop because it is the largest course marketplace with the least independent review coverage.
 We also cover courses on Skool, Teachable, Udemy, and other platforms.

 Our categories include trading, ecommerce, sports betting, crypto, AI, reselling, real estate, fitness, and a growing list of niche categories (Section 8 housing, credit repair, Amazon FBA, and more).